Skip to main content

 What is the pro-rata rule?

-We’ve got some good news.
-If you don’t fancy doing manual pro-rata calculations and holiday entitlement (who does?), a payroll solution like PayFit can help by automatically calculating all kinds of important figures, including pro-data salaries, holiday entitlement, and other leave calculations (think maternity, paternity, and adoption leave).
+We’ve got some good news!
+If you don’t fancy doing manual pro-rata calculations and holiday entitlement (who does?), a payroll solution can help by automatically calculating all kinds of important figures, including pro-rata salaries, holiday entitlement, and other leave calculations (think maternity, paternity, and adoption leave).

-That means you remove the guesswork and the tedium of manual calculations and can instead bank on accurate figures to report in your monthly payroll, all while keeping employees paid correctly and on time every time.
+That means you remove the guesswork and the tedium of manual calculations and box-ticking.
+Instead, you can bank on accurate figures to report in your monthly payroll, all while keeping employees paid correctly and on time every time.